 Conflict of Interest refers to real, apparent, or potential private or personal associations or interests (financial or non‑financial) which improperly influence, or may improperly influence, a person’s performance of their role and responsibilities in relation to the New Colombo Plan.

 Disability refers to any limitation, restriction or impairment which restricts everyday activities or assistance is required and has lasted or is likely to last for at least six months.

 Gender means part of a person’s social and personal identity, and may not necessarily be the same as the person's sex.
 When applying, individuals are given the option to select M (male), F (female) or X (Indeterminate/Intersex/Unspecified).

-Home Universitymeans the Australian University in which the student is enrolled at the time they applied for a Scholarship, that nominated the student to apply, and will confer the student's degree upon completion.
+Home University means the Australian University in which the student is enrolled while undertaking their Scholarship Program and will confer the student’s degree upon completion.